nelliotbrown/odin-recipes/README.md

 iii) links

-for more info on the project vist https://www.theodinproject.com/lessons/foundations-recipes
+for more info on the project visit https://www.theodinproject.com/lessons/foundations-recipes